isidorogv/foldarapDDE/README.md

 * [bipsen](http://www.thingiverse.com/thing:3558349), Case/holder for Fysetc Mini 12864 Display.
 * [Asphyth](https://www.thingiverse.com/thing:2470605), Case for LCD Screen Full Graphic 128x64 multiple stand.

-...for their respective works, and to [Clone Wars](https://www.reprap.org/wiki/Proyecto_Clone_Wars) comunity and [3DPrinter Party Stuff](http://www.3dprinterparty.es/) for their support.
+...for their respective works, and to [Clone Wars](https://www.reprap.org/wiki/Proyecto_Clone_Wars) comunity and [3DPrinter Party](http://www.3dprinterparty.es/) people for their support.

 Latest version is 2.0.
 Spanish documentation is going to be uploaded.
 You can check its [wiki](https://github.com/isidorogv/foldarap_escalable/wiki) if you wanna start build this printer (Only spanish doc available at this moment.
 English version will be uploaded asap.
 Please, be patient!).